nishisheth/Log-Analysis/README.md

 # How to run this tool?

-**1.** Download the VM configuration or clone the repoaitory from [here](https://github.com/udacity/fullstack-nanodegree-vm).
+**1.** Download the VM configuration or clone the repository from [here](https://github.com/udacity/fullstack-nanodegree-vm).
 Note the path where you downloaded it as it will be used in other steps.

 **2.** Download the database from [this link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).